-- Increases awareness of transport modes other than the private car - Encourages the use of sustainable and active transport modes - Promote travel alternatives such as public transport, cycling, and walking

-- Reduce car dependency and greenhouse gas emissions - Manage car parking demands - Provides staff/residents with relevant information to facilitate the uptake of sustainable forms of transport - Benefit the community by minimising the traffic impacts of the development.
+- Increases awareness of transport modes other than the private car - Encourages the use of sustainable and active transport modes - Provides staff/residents with relevant information to facilitate the uptake of sustainable forms of transport

 GTPs can be prepared and introduced for existing developments, such as workplaces and large residential developments, and provide information and encouragement to consider alternate modes of transport.
 However, they can be most effective when implemented during the planning stages of a development where transport mode choice and routines have not yet been established for travel to and from a land use.